What is the MCLR Rate and How Does it Affect Loans?

 - Transparency: MCLR aims to make the process of setting lending rates by banks more transparent and understandable for customers.

-- Fairness: It wants to ensure that lending rates are fair and based on current market conditions, reflecting changes in the economy and the cost of funds for banks.
+- Fairness: It ensures that lending rates are fair and based on current market conditions, reflecting changes in the economy and the cost of funds for banks.

 - Responsive to Market Changes: MCLR’s goal is to make lending rates more responsive to changes in the economy, allowing for quicker adjustments to factors like the repo rate set by the Reserve Bank of India RBI and other market conditions.